gloveboxes/Create-a-Kotlin-Azure-Function-with-IntelliJ/README.md

 |Programming Language| Kotlin|
 |Date|As at June 2019|

-This is an end to end walk through for creating Kotlin Azure Functions.
+This is an end to end walkthrough for creating Kotlin Azure Functions.

 Kotlin is an emerging development language rated as one of the most loved languages in the last [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2018#technology).
 It is becoming the default language for Android Development and being eyed with interested by those with investments in Java and looking for a more modern JVM language.